gitcommitshow/resilient-llm/test/README.md

 ## Mocking Strategy

-The tests use Jest mocks for:
+The tests use Sinon mocks for:
 - `fetch` API for HTTP requests
 - `console` methods to reduce test noise
 - `setTimeout`/`setInterval` for time-based tests